jorik/Onitama.Starterbot.DotnetCore/README.md

 # Getting started
  - Clone or fork this repository
  - Create an account on https://botchallenge.intern.infi.nl/
- - Create a bot for the Onitama game
+ - Create a bot for the Onitama game on https://botchallenge.intern.infi.nl/bots/create
  - Copy the API key and paste it in Program.cs and the Makefile

-# Running your bot
+ - You can now start your first match!

+# Starting a match

 With this starter bot you can join a game right away.
 When you run your bot locally, it will automatically connect to the remote server and join a match.
 You will play against a version of this bot every time.